Classification of tight contact structures on small Seifert fibered L-spaces: Introduction

 The remaining case of $M(-1;r_1,r_2,r_3)$ has been partly addressed already in \cite{GLS}.
-Here, the zero-twisting property enters also the constructive side.
-Due to \cite[Proposition 6.1]{LS.III} all contact structures having maximal twisting equal to zero are described by certain surgery diagrams (Figure \ref{fig:SFS} left) and this reduces the classification problem to the recognition of tightness and isotopies between the finite collection of structures, listed by the associated Thurston-Bennequin and rotation numbers.
+Here, the constructive side needs to be attacked differently because of the existence of non-fillable tight structures.
+Invoking that all tight structures are zero-twisting \cite{G}, Lisca-Stipsicz gave a uniform description of all possible tight structures by certain surgery diagrams. \begin{prop} \cite[Proposition 6.1]{LS.III} Each tight contact structure with maximal twisting equal to zero on the small Seifert fibered space $M(-1;r_1,r_2,r_3)$ is given by one of the surgery presentations of Figure \ref{fig:SFS} left. $\square$ \end{prop} This reduces the classification problem to the recognition of tightness and isotopies between the finite collection of structures, listed by the associated Thurston-Bennequin and rotation numbers.

-Now, classification of oriented $2$-plane fields $\xi\in\Xi$ up to isotopy is given by their induced $\spinc$ structure $\mathbf t_\xi$ together with the 3-dimensional invariant $d_3(\xi)$.
+The underlying topological question, classification of oriented $2$-plane fields $\xi\in\Xi$ up to homotopy is given by their induced $\spinc$ structure $\mathbf t_\xi$ together with the 3-dimensional invariant $d_3(\xi)$.
 (Recall that $\pi_0(\Xi)$ can be identified with homotopy classes of maps $[M,S^2]$, which can be through Pontryagin-Thom construction given by framed links in $M$; here link up to oriented cobordism represents the class in $H_1(M;\ZZ)$, equivalently $\mathbf t_\xi$, while the framing corresponds to the Hopf invariant as a $3$-dimensional obstruction for homotopies between plane fields.)

-To detect tightness, we basically use the Ozsváth-Szabó contact invariant, implicitly expecting all tight structures to have non-vanishing one.
-But we address it indirectly, by showing the sufficient condition of Lisca-Stipsicz \cite[Theorem 1.2]{LS.III}, the equality between the 3-dimensional invariant and the $d$-invariant of the induced $\spinc$ structure.
-(This can be read off from the diagrams through the existence of a certain characteristic vector \cite[Theorem 3.3]{LS}.)
-Then, to confirm overtwistedness of all non-detected structures and to obtain the isotopies between tight ones, as always, convex surface theory is applied.
+To detect tightness, we basically use the Ozsváth-Szabó contact invariant \cite{OSz.c}, implicitly expecting all tight structures to have non-vanishing one.
+But we address it indirectly, by showing the sufficient condition of Lisca-Stipsicz. \begin{thm} \cite[Theorem 1.2]{LS.III} If for a contact structure $\xi$ of Figure \ref{fig:SFS} on Seifert fibered $L$-space $M=M(-1;r_1,r_2,r_3)$ the equality $d_3(\xi)=d(M,\mathbf t_\xi)$ holds, then its contact invariant $c(M,\xi)\in\widehat{HF}(-M,\mathbf t_\xi)$ does not vanish. $\square$ \end{thm} Then, to confirm overtwistedness of all non-detected structures and to obtain the isotopies between tight ones, as always, convex surface theory is applied.

 The observations accumulate in the confirmation of \cite[Conjecture 4.7]{S}.